 One thing to remember is that the conditions in the Antarctic do have an effect on your camera, and digital cameras in particular are prone to malfunctioning due to the cold.
 To protect from spray, snow and rain, we recommend that you bring a sealable case and dry bags but no plastic bags.

 For Antarctic cruises you need to take out insurance that will cover cancellation, evacuation and medical expenses.

 Do I need a visa?

 For UK citizens, there is currently no visa required for people visiting the Antarctic continent or its offshore islands.
-Nor is there a visa required for citizens from and living in UK, US or Canada visiting Chile for fewer than 90 but as of 2009, Australian citizens living in Australia are required to obtain a visa for entry into Argentina.
+Nor is there a visa required for citizens from and living in UK, US or Canada visiting Chile for fewer than 90 days.
+As of 2009, however, Australian citizens living in Australia are required to obtain a visa for entry into Argentina.
 In addition, citizens of the US must pay a reciprocity fee on entry to Chile or Argentina of $140 USD whilst Canadian citizens must pay a reciprocity fee of $75 USD on entry to Argentina.
-Please be aware that each visitor must hold a passport valid for 6 months after they depart.citizens but doesn't apply to UK citizens.
+Please be aware that each visitor must hold a passport valid for 6 months after they depart.

 What about tipping?